01-edu/public/subjects/range.en.md

 ### Instructions

-Write the program which must:
+Write a program which must:

 - **Allocate (with make())** an array of integers.

-- Fill it with consecutive values that begin at the first argument and end at  the second argument (Including first and second !).
+- Fill it with consecutive values that begins at the first argument and end at the second argument (Including the values of thoses arguments !).

 - That prints the array.

-- In case of error you should handle it.
+Errors should be handled.

-- And if the number of arguments is bigget or lower than 2 it should print `\n`.
+If the number of arguments is different from 2 the program prints a newline ("`\n`").

 ### Expected output :